-In terms of evaluation, the National Agency for Education and Internationalisation (Agentur für Bildung und Internationalisierung, OEAD) publishes 'Numbers, data and facts' on Erasmus+ on a yearly basis as well as comprehensive information material, evaluations, reports and thematic monitoring (Publikationen).
-According to the most recent report (issue 06, 2019/20), in the term 2014 - 2020 a total of 4.061 projects was approved, 147.493 mobilities were executed, and € 270.524.560 were granted (projects amounting to a higher cost than the available EU funds were approved (overbooking) and compensated for by additional national funding from the Federal Ministry).
+As part of the evaluation process, the National Agency for Education and Internationalisation (OeAD) publishes annual 'Facts and Figures' on Erasmus+ as well as extensive information material, evaluations, reports and thematic monitoring (Publikationen).
+According to the current report - edition 06, 2019/20 (Ausgabe 06, 2019/20) - a total of 4.061 projects were approved in the period 2014 - 2020, 147.493 mobilities were carried out and € 270.524.560 were granted (projects with higher costs than the available EU funds were approved and compensated by additional national funds from the Federal Ministry).

-Young people in Austria can also take part in the EU Aid Volunteers programme(soon to become 'Volunteering in humanitarian aid field').
-It brings volunteers and organisations from different countries together, providing practical support to humanitarian aid projects and contributing to strengthening local capacity and resilience of disaster-affected communities.
-Participants must be over 18 years and a citizen of an EU Member State or a long-term EU resident.
+Furthermore, young people can serve as European Voluntary Humanitarian Aid Corps (formerly EU Aid Volunteers) in third countries under the European Solidarity Corps.
+This programme brings together volunteers and organisations from different countries, providing practical support to humanitarian aid projects and helping to strengthen local capacities and the resilience of communities affected by disasters.
+Participants must be between 18 and 35 years old and have the nationality of an EU Member State or be long-term residents of the EU.

 - DKA Austria is the development cooperation agency of the Catholic Children's Movement of Austria (Katholische Jungschar).
 It facilitates placements and volunteer posts in partner organisations for 3 months and longer.
 Voluntary placements are meant for people of at least 20 years of age interested in development cooperation.

 Young people who are neither EU citizens nor other EEA citizens or Swiss nationals need a residence permit for a voluntary service in Austria lasting longer than three months.